SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 Where additional names (beyond the number currently available in D_LOCATION table) are required (or known) for a particular location, these names are stored here, tagged by their LOC_ID.
 For the more recently drilled MOE wells, the Audit Number and the Tag Number are stored in this table.
 As of 'Database Version 6', the MOE 'Well_ID' and 'Bore_Hole_ID' are stored here as well.

 SiteFX looks at this table (as well) when searching for a specified location name.

-#### D_LOCATION_COORD_HIST

-This table tracks changes in the coordinates for a particular location.
-All coordinates that have been assigned/used by a location should be stored here; the current coordinates (as found in D_LOCATION) will be tagged with a value of '1' in CURRENT_COORD (all others will be NULL).
-The QA_COORD_CONFIDENCE_CODE is also tracked here (i.e. one for each coordinate record).

-The X_UTMZ17NAD83 and Y_UTMZ17NAD83 fields are the default coordinates for the program and should match LOC_COORD_EASTING and LOC_COORD_NORTHING (respectively) in D_LOCATION (i.e. they are all UTM Zone 17, NAD83 datum coordinates).
-Their equivalent latitude and longitude values (also with a datum of NAD83) are also stored here (and accessed by applications whose default coordinates are latitude/longitude).
-The LOC_COORD_OUOM_CODE will only be populated if the value was/is present in D_LOCATION.

-In addition, the LOC_ELEV_ID field can be used to reference a particular elevation (as found in D_LOCATION_ELEV_HIST) with a particular coordinate.

-Details concerning the coordinate source and method(s) are found in R_LOC_COORD_HIST_CODE (by LOC_COORD_HIST_CODE) supplemented by comments in COORD_HIST_LOC_METHOD and COORD_HIST_LOC_COMMENT.

-#### D_LOCATION_ELEV

-***The use of this table has been replaced by D_LOCATION_SPATIAL***

-This table is used to address the issue of the handling of multiple elevations for any given location (previously, elevations were stored in multiple tables by location type; e.g. climate stations, surface water stations, etc...)
-The most up-to-date/reliable elevation for each location is found, here, in the ASSIGNED_ELEV field.
-Multiple elevations have been recorded over time for any particular location.
-As such, a particular logic is used when populating the ASSIGNED_ELEV field, in order of:

-1. If a survey has been carried out at the location, the value in SURVEYED_ELEV is used (refer also to D_LOCATION_QA)
-2. If the location lies within the ORMGP study area, the DEM_MNR_10m_v2 value is used (Ministry of Natural Resources, 10m resolution DEM, version 2)
-3. If the location lies outside the ORMGP study area, the coarser DEM_SRTM_90m_v41 value is used (Shuttle Radar Topography Mission, 90m resolution DEM, version 4.1)
-4. As of 'Database Version 6', only those locations with a QA_ELEV_CONFIDENCE_CODE of '1' will be considered a surveyed elevation; this has not been applied retroactively

-Each of these (as well as any original or other elevation; this includes historical EarthFX specific elevations) is tracked in the D_LOCATION_ELEV_HIST table; the actual value is referenced using the LOC_ELEV_ID.
-In the case of MOE wells, the MOE assigned elevation is stored as the 'original' elevation.

-It is important to note that SiteFX does not access this table directly.
-Instead, elevation values in BH_GND_ELEV from D_BOREHOLE are used for calculation of elevations/depths.
-Currently there is a routine check to ensure that the two values match (ASSIGNED_ELEV and BH_GND_ELEV) for any particular location.

-#### D_LOCATION_ELEV_HIST

-***The use of this table has been replaced by D_LOCATION_SPATIAL_HIST***

-This table holds all elevations associated with a specific location - each elevation will be tied to a particular source, as found in R_LOC_ELEV_CODE.
-Refer to D_LOCATION_ELEV, above, for additional details.
-Note that the QA_ELEV_CONFIDENCE_CODE is tracked here for 'each' elevation value.

 #### D_LOCATION_GEOM